 By 2030, it is predicted that 50% of all new car sales will be electric vehicles.
 This is why we are committed to connecting our communities with charging infrastructure, so you can explore all of our state with range confidence.

 We are bringing a cleaner and more sustainable future to the state of Georgia with electric transportation.
 By focusing on creating access to efficient charging infrastructure both at home and in public spaces, we are driving Georgia forward to a brighter tomorrow.

-As the number of electric vehicles on the road increases, Georgia Power is also committed to increasing the availability of EV charging stations.
+As the number of electric vehicles on the road increases, we are committed to increasing the availability of electric vehicle charging stations.

 Georgia Power customers may be eligible to receive up to a $250 rebate for installing a Level 2 Charger in their home.
-Submit a rebate request form with a copy of paid installation and charger invoice(s) within 60 days after the EV charger has been installed.
-To learn more about the rebate program, click here.
-For detailed terms & conditions, click here.
+Learn more about our rebates

 All electric and plug-in hybrid cars purchased in or after 2010 may be eligible for a federal tax credit.
 To learn more about this tax credit, visit FuelEconomy.gov.

 It can cost as little as $0.
 Today's electric vehicles are capable of being charged from a standard 120-volt circuit, which every home has, so a buyer can purchase a car, drive it home and charge it in a typical garage outlet.
 However, Georgia Power recommends using a dedicated 120-volt outlet to avoid overloading the circuit.